-With large leaves the size of dinner plate, Ficus dammaropsis is one of the best foliage plants available.
+With large pleated leaves the size of dinner plate and indeed much larger, Ficus dammaropsis is one of the best foliage plants available.

 You can grow Ficus dammaropsis in a container, although it will need to be pruned after a while as it will outgrow all but the largest pots.
 Start it of in a container surrounded by other plants that require a little shade.
 It will give a tropical look to any patio or courtyard and provide shade for smaller plants.

 Although Ficus dammaropsis is said to grow well in full sun, it may suffer a little leaf burn on very hot days.

 From our observation, afternoon shade to dappled shade is best.
 Like most ficus species, a humus rich soil that retains some moisture is best.

 Ficus dammaropsis will cope with dry spells once established, however it will perform better with moisture through summer.

 - Well drained soil that retains some moisture.